vlad-ds/gpt-voice-assistant/README.md

 # gpt-voice-assistant
 GPT-powered voice assistant in your terminal.
 Press a button on your keyboard and speak.
 GPT will respond in audio.
-And the response will be displayed nicely in the terminal.
+The response will be displayed nicely in the terminal.

 ![Alt Text](img/example.png)

 Additionally, the voice response will not attempt to read code but will direct you to the terminal instead.

+The assistant will keep track of the conversation.
+You can ask follow-up questions and the assistant will remember the context.
+However, this will increase costs as each API call will need to include all previous messages.

+Say `clear` to clear the conversation history.
+The assistant will say "History cleared" and the conversation history will be cleared.
+This will free up the context and reduce costs.

 APIs used:
 * OpenAI Whisper for speech-to-text